Navigation

 As well as dealing with whatever’s causing your stress, it’s also important to learn how to build resilience.
 This will help you to cope better with feelings of stress.
 The following tips might help.

-• Try not to use alcohol as way to cope with stress.
+• Try not to use alcohol as a way to cope with stress.
 Drinking too much is likely to make you feel worse and increase stress and anxiety in the long run.

 • Make sure you’re eating a healthy, balanced diet.
 What you eat will make a difference to your energy levels and how you’re feeling.